 There is no fixed routine to get yourself screened for HIV.
 However, you must get yourself tested at least once every 3 months.20

-- If you suffer from any chronic illness then you may need to visit a doctor more frequently
+- If you suffer from any chronic illness then you may need to visit a doctor more frequently for the checkups.

 - Consult a doctor immediately if you suffer from any pain or difficulty, these may be signs of an underlying disease and you may need immediate medical attention.